haroonawanofficial/XSSInspector-SecurityToolkit/README.md

 # XSSInspector
 The XSSInspector is a powerful security tool designed to find Cross-Site Scripting (XSS) threats—a pervasive and dangerous issue in web applications.
 This open-source solution simplifies XSS vulnerability identification and mitigation, serving as a valuable asset for security experts and developers.

+## Basic Usages for Newbies
+- **How to Run** python or python3 xssinspector.py --domain testphp.vulnweb.com --sources wayback --use-filters 95 --report testphp.html
+- **How to Run** python or python3 xssinspector.py --domain testphp.vulnweb.com --sources wayback --use-filters 95 --report testphp.html --thread 20 (if you have fast system)

 ## Features

 - **URL Processor**: XSS Inspector can perform data cleansing and url check for .asp, .php, .cgi and more....